Owner/Gallery Director Email

 In 2011, Brian co-founded UFORGE Gallery, a creative space and gallery in the heart of Jamaica Plain dedicated to serving both the emerging and professional artist communities.
 Serving as Gallery Director, he currently works with a number of up and coming artists in the Boston area seeking to gain new opportunities for success without sacrificing their time in the studio.

 An active design volunteer, Brian has been involved in numerous productions serving as set designer for the Footlight Club in addition to serving as co-chair as a Trustee of Eliot Hall.
 His involvement in Community Theater has also garnered a number of accolades and nominations amongst his peers, including an EMACT Distinguished Award and Special Honor (DASH) award.
-In addition, he serves as a freelance scenic painter at the American Repertory Theater in Cambridge, MA and has worked on notable productions, such as A.R.T.’s “Marie Antoinette”, “All the Way”, “Glass Menagerie” and Tony Award winning musical “Pippin” as well as the most recent A.R.T production, “Witness Uganda” directed by Diane Paulus.
+In addition, he serves as a freelance scenic painter at the American Repertory Theater in Cambridge, MA and has worked on notable productions, such as A.R.T.’s “Marie Antoinette”, “All the Way”, “Glass Menagerie” and Tony Award winning musical “Pippin” as well as the most recent A.R.T production, “Witness Uganda” directed by Diane Paulus and ‘The Tempest”.

 Amanda Lomax was raised in North Carolina and received a BFA in Fine Art from UNC – Chapel Hill.
 She traveled to the North East to begin an internship at UFORGE Gallery and has remained an integral part of our success.
 A planner of special events and culinary creations, Amanda’s shining talents can be seen during our monthly gallery receptions.